RIGHTEOUSNESS (EXCERPT OF KINGDOM CONCEPTS)

 The doctrine of assigned righteousness, the foundation of being saved by faith in Christ, is based by Paul on Genesis 15:6.
 Abram and Sarai had no children.
 One night God pointed Abram toward the stars of heaven and promised him that his Seed would be as great as the stars in number.
 Abram believed God.
 God counted Abram’s faith as righteousness.

-And he believed in the Lord; and he counted it to him for righteousness.
+And he believed in the LORD, and He accounted it to him for righteousness.
 (Genesis 15:6)

 Paul bases his argument for assigned righteousness on this incident.
 The Law of Moses was not given until several hundred years later.
 Therefore, Paul reasons, Abraham received righteousness, not by the works of the Law of Moses but by faith in what God had promised to him concerning the great number of descendants that were to be his.